christian-montes/SSH-Git/README.md

 $ open -a 'App name' .bash_profile
 ```

 4. Skip a few lines at the end of the file.
 This is where you will write your function to make the process of committing quicker.

 Adding a function to the `.bash_profile` allows you to pass arguments to the function.
 Below is the function 'easygit' that I added to mine.
-Feel free to name your function whatever you please.
+Feel free to name your function anything you please.
+The first argument accepted by the function, "$1", is the commit message; the second argument, "$2", is the SSH URL of the repository.

 ```
 function easygit() {